dotnet/docs/docs/csharp/getting-started/with-visual-studio.md

    ![Visual Studio Program c-sharp file with updated Main method](./media/with-visual-studio/codewindow.png)

    This code displays "What is your name?" in the console window and waits until the user enters a string followed by the Enter key.
-It stores this string to a variable named `name`.
-It also retrieves the value of the @System.DateTime.Now property, which contains the current local time, and assigns it to a variable named `date`.
-Finally, it uses a [composite format string](../../standard/base-types/composite-format.md) to display these values to the console.
+It stores this string into a variable named `name`.
+It also retrieves the value of the <xref:System.DateTime.Now?displayProperty=fullName> property, which contains the current local time, and assigns it to a variable named `date`.
+Finally, it uses a [composite format string](../../standard/base-types/composite-format.md) to display these values in the console window.

 1. Compile the program by choosing **Build** > **Build Solution**.

-1. Run the program in Debug mode in Visual Studio by selecting the green arrow on the toolbar, pressing F5, or choosing the **Debug > Start Debugging** menu item.
+1. Run the program in Debug mode in Visual Studio by selecting the green arrow on the toolbar, pressing F5, or choosing the **Debug** > **Start Debugging** menu item.
 Respond to the prompt by entering a name and pressing the Enter key.

    ![Console window with modified program output](./media/with-visual-studio/helloworld2.png)